-Soft, sugary and chewy; meet your new favourite sugar cookie recipe perfect for Christmas baking.
-Sugar cookies with sprinkles are a simple sugar cookie, rolled in your favourite sprinkles before baking.
+Soft, sugary and chewy; meet your new favourite sugar cookie recipe perfect for Christmas baking, sugar cookies with sprinkles.
 This post is sponsored by Burnbrae Farms.
 Learn more about their Cookie Eggchange Contest.

 Enter, sprinkles.
-I’ve just used my favourite colourful sprinkles, but you could easily adapt these cookies for whatever holiday or colour theme you like.
+You can use whatever sprinkles you like, for these cookies I’ve just used my favourite colourful sprinkles, but you could easily adapt these cookies for whatever holiday or colour theme you like.

 Sugar cookies with egg whites?